ndaysinaiK/baby-blockchain/README.md

 ## Intro

-This is an opensource blockchain project that aims to solve some blockchain issues, feel free to contribute 😊
+This is an opensource blockchain prototype project that aims to solve some blockchain issues using simple methods, feel free to contribute 😊

 ## Folder Structure